AlexsLemonade/identifier-refinery/README.md

 ### Conversion Scripts

 A `build_and_convert.py` script is provided, which build a unique Docker image for each package, mount the downloaded CEL files as a volume, and then run the gene conversion script `R/gene_convert.R` inside the image and output the master conversion matrix.
+Output TSV files live in `cels/out/`.

 ## Reproducing